ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 the names listed in the comma-separated list.

 Where a CA supports both the "validationmethods" parameter and one or more non-ACME challenge methods, it MUST assign identifiers to those methods.
-These identifiers MUST be chosen to minimise the likelihood of conflict with any ACME challenge method name; it is RECOMMENDED that, at the very least, CAs avoid assigning identifiers ending in a hyphen and two digits ("-00").

-A CA SHOULD assign individual identifiers to each of its non-ACME challenge methods.
-However, if it is unable or unwilling to do so, it MAY use the fallback identifier of "non-acme" to identify such methods.
+If appropriate non-ACME identifiers are not present in the ACME Validation Methods IANA registry, the CA MUST use identifiers beginning with the string "nonacme-".
+Such identifiers have CA-specific meaning.

 Security Considerations
 =======================